k1915361/react-first-build-with-graeme/README.md

 Using React, Node, Express JS, working alongside with "first-api" repository.

 Client side data Syncs with Server side data with modification, add, delete interaction of the data.

+Now Todo
+- Finish users page backend interaction
+- Learn how to authenticate with user register